LauraKirby/To-Do-Android/README.md

 Android Studio is pretty neat!
 I like how many of the Android method and selector names are similar to those used within web development.
 The code editor is helpful, I like how the warnings allow you to quickly try several things.

-It took me a while to setup Android Studio and system requirements.

-A user can edit and save an item.
-Great.
-Done.
-And then I re-read the submission guidelines, my implementation is different than what is described in the Conceptual Overview.
+I created the edit and update functionality without paying close attention to the project specifications.
+After re-reading the submission guidelines this afternoon, I noticed that my implementation is different than what is described in the Conceptual Overview.
 One might say that I took a "creative" approach?
 Darn, I simply missed this aspect.
-I'm happy to redo this feature.

-When following the slides for the To Do app, I became confused at slide 19.
-I was coding along and didn't realize that only some of the code pictured in the slide was to be included in `MainActivity.java`.
-When I reached out to Nathan, he was quick to respond (thank you).
+I started to build out the feature as described in the Conceptual Overview, but I didn't have time to finish it (see image about and branch titled "edit-to-do-items").

 I didn't realize that there was a coding aspect of the application, I would have made time for it earlier in the month.
-My fault for not checking my email more regularly.

 If accepted, I am prepared to continue studying the Android SDK and Java between now and the beginning of the program.